Udayan Higher Secondary School

 Udayan Higher Secondary School Dhaka, formerly known as Udayan Bidyalaya is a private higher secondary school in Bangladesh, established in 1955 by the University of Dhaka.
 It is a co-educational institution.

 The school was first allotted a small piece of land and two sheds.
 With the increase in the number of students it was upgraded to a secondary school and, after independence of Bangladesh, as a higher secondary one.
 In 1976, it received formal recognition from the Dhaka Board of Intermediate and Secondary Education.

 In 1980, it applied for a larger space and Dhaka University donated an area of 30000 sqft not far from its original location on Fuller Road.
 Construction of the new five-storied building was completed in 1987.
 Although established with donations from University of Dhaka, the school enjoys the status of a private organisation.

 The school conducts co-education programmes and in 1999, had 60 teachers (44 women), 14 other staff, and 2,030 students of whom 935 were girls.
 It is equipped with computer labs, science labs and library.
 It takes part in scout and girls guide activities and in serving distressed people in situations of flood or other natural calamity.
 The school boasts of a band group of its own and performs in sports, cultural shows, science fairs and debating competitions.
-In 1998, it introduced intermediate level programmes with courses in business studies and science, and was upgraded to a school cum college, and took its name as Udayan Higher Secondary School.
+In 1998, it introduced intermediate level programmes with courses in business studies and science, and was upgraded to a school and college, and took its name as Udayan Higher Secondary School.